Doctoral student Caroline Mallary's research work gets some media attention (here and here).

 April 17, 2018

 In the attempt to treat several digestive ailments such as inflammatory or allergic diseases, doctors and scientists did not have an accurate prediction system to find the right balance of bacteria to produce a healthy gut.
-But now, due to the research conducted by CSCVR faculty member Vanni Bucci alongside colleagues at Dana-Farber Cancer Institute, a prediction model exists that could yield effective tools in the quest for digestive health.
+But now, due to the research conducted by CSCDR faculty member Vanni Bucci alongside colleagues at Dana-Farber Cancer Institute, a prediction model exists that could yield effective tools in the quest for digestive health.
 Read more about their work here.

 Professor overturns understanding on black holes